 Should a person exercise a right to contest a foreign tax liability by lodging an objection or taking a matter to alternative dispute resolution or to court, the disputed amount of the foreign tax liability will not be allowed as a rebate under section 6quat(1) while the tax is under dispute and not yet finally determined.
 The amount of the foreign tax liability under dispute will be taken into account for purposes of determining that rebate under section 6quat(1) only when the dispute is resolved.
 The dispute will be regarded as being resolved when, taking into account all the facts, all reasonable legal remedies relating to the tax liability have been exhausted or a decision in the matter is no longer open to such remedies, subject to what is said in the paragraph below.
 A person may be called upon to provide evidence to support a claim that all reasonable legal remedies have been exhausted or extinguished.
-SARS will not allow a rebate on the disputed amount even if a person has paid the amount pending resolution of the dispute.
+SARS will not allow a rebate on the dispute.